1Bananas1/pyTracker/docs/readme.md

 ```

 ## Installer
-Make a new google sheet, and take the ID found with `https://docs.google.com/spreadsheets/d/YOUR_SHEET_ID_HERE/edit#gid=0
+Make a new google sheet, and take the ID found with `https://docs.google.com/spreadsheets/d/YOUR_SHEET_ID_HERE/edit#gid=0`

 Enter the required details, and press set up google sheet

+Download Ollama